fm3chanic/npp_themes/README.md

 ### Contribution:

 The themes are based on the mapped template in directory **/tools**.<br>
 The python script (_\[...\]\_load_colors.py_) reads the colors from an html file from [color_schemes](https://github.com/fm3chanic/color_schemes) and uses replace to fill in the colors.<br>

-If you want to work on colors it makes the most sense to change the colors in repository [color_schemes](https://github.com/fm3chanic/color_schemes) so the changes can be applied on all supported applications.<br>
+If you want to work on colors it makes the most sense to change the colors in repository [color_schemes](https://github.com/fm3chanic/color_schemes) so the changes can be applied to all applications using the theme.<br>
 If you want to work on the mapping of the colors it might make sense to change the base template, so changes can be applied to all themes of this application.<br>

 The only exception of this is the gruber-darker theme, which does not follow this standard.<br><br>

-Neverless, I also welcome contribution not following my set standard.
-The standard was made to keep it maintainable for one person not to restrain creativity.<br>
+Neverless, **I also welcome contribution not following this standard**.
+The standard was made to keep it maintainable for one person, not to block community ideas.<br>